Josh Rojas Preview, Player Props: Mariners vs. Royals

-On Saturday, Josh Rojas (hitting .378 in his past 10 games) and the Seattle Mariners face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 4:10 PM ET.
+The Seattle Mariners, including Josh Rojas (.395 on-base percentage in past 10 games, 93 points above season-long percentage), battle starting pitcher Alec Marsh and the Kansas City Royals at T-Mobile Park, Sunday at 4:10 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Royals.
+In his last appearance, he racked up two hits (going 2-for-5 with a home run and an RBI) against the Royals.

 Josh Rojas Game Info & Props vs. the Royals